top of page

 Closed nutrient circulation

 By closing regional nutrient and resource cycles, RUN contributes to the sustainability and resilience of agricultural systems in the bachdrop of urban structures.
-An essential element of the project is the estabishment of regional nutrient partnerships between urban residents and farmers.
-They shall support the long-term recycling of nutrients in society.
+An essential element of the project is the estabishment of regional nutrient partnerships between urban residents and farmers to support the long-term recycling of nutrients in society.

-The structure of the project is similar to a real laboratory: In the city of Heidelberg, a pilot plant as well as an information and experience space are planned to be installed in order to demonstrate the undertaking.
-In this way, new technologies can be tested directly under real-time conditions and with the participation of relevant actors.
-RUN combines the research of innovative technologies, the analysis of material flow models, systemic scenario analysis and socio-scientific participatory methods to develop sustainable solutions.
+The structure of the project is similar to a real laboratory: In the city of Heidelberg, a pilot plant alongside an information and experience space are planned to be installed in order to demonstrate the undertaking.
+In this way, new technologies can be tested directly under real-time conditions, involving key stakeholders.
+RUN combines the research of innovative technologies, the analysis of material flow models, systemic scenario analysis, and socio-scientific participatory methods to develop sustainable solutions.

 The Institute for Sanitary Engineering, Water Quality and Waste Management at the University of Stuttgart (ISWA) coordinates the research project funded by the Federal Ministry of Education and Research (BMBF).
 The first phase runs over three years, an extension is planned.
 RUN is one of eight projects in the research project "Agricultural Systems of the Future" as part of the "National Research Strategy Bioeconomy 2030" .